 "Uh, I have no weapons," I said not really knowing if he was joking or not.

-A small group of men sat at one table and eyed us suspiciously as we sat on the table closest to the door.
-This is not an area tourist frequent.
+A group of four men eyed us suspiciously as we sat at the table closest to the door.
 A short, tired-looking Peruvian woman took our order and came back with two glasses filled to the rim with what looked like bathwater.
 The plastic glasses with grim from being washed without hot water after too many dirty hands.

 Served unchilled, the beer had a two-inch head of foam that gave way to a cloudy, phlegm-colored liquid.
 The first sip of the sludgy liquid was anything but refreshing.
-It had an undisguisable sour quality making me immediately take another sip to see if I could figure it out.
-The only beverage I could compare it to was “bar mat” shots an asshole bartender I worked with made waitresses do when they lost a bet.
+It had a faintly familar sour taste making me immediately take another sip to see if I could figure it out.
+The only beverage I could compare it to was “bar mat” shots a bartender I worked with made servers do when they lost a bet.
 He would pour all the spilt liquid from that night’s drinks collected in a rubber bar mat into a shot glass.

 “What do you think,” Harly said smiling as he watched me take that first sip.